 Peter's Wedding at Pasadena

-Peter and Yayoi's wedding ceremony took place at the
+Peter and Yayoi's wedding ceremony took place in the

-beautiful garden of Pasadena Westin.
+beautiful garden of the Pasadena Westin.
 Weddings have been the joyous

 occasions for all the Chens to get